-two companies on CONQUER, and we are in advanced have arrived where we are today, and are able to continue to conversations about additional support.
-Thank you, move forward, onward, and upward.
+that we have been able to partner with two companies on Conquer, and we are in advanced conversations about additional support.
+Thank you, Boehringer Ingelheim and Actelion for your leadership.

-Boehringer Ingelheim and Actelion for your leadership.
 We also recognize that serious business sometimes requires serious fun.
-And since our beginning, Cool Comedy • Hot Cuisine has brought together friends along with worldclass performers for a night of great food and laughter in support of scleroderma research.
-On behalf of all of us at the SRF, I offer my thanks to fellow Board Members Bob Saget and Susan Feniger for being our shining stars once again.
+And since our beginning, Cool Comedy • Hot Cuisine has brought together friends along with world-class performers for a night of great food and laughter in support of scleroderma research.
+On behalf of all of us at the SRF, I offer my thanks to fellow Board Members Susan Feniger and Bob Saget for being our shining stars once again.
 This effort just keeps on giving.
 In the past period, we have held three events, two in NY and one in LA.
 Overall, these events raised over \$2.5 million for scleroderma research!